An Overview of Living Future's Building Programs

 Zero Energy Certification

-Zero Energy Certification (ZE) was founded as the Net Zero Energy Building (NZEB) Standard back in 2013.
+Zero Energy Certification (ZE) was founded as the Net Zero Energy Building (NZEB) Standard in 2013.
 In 2018, the program was streamlined and given its current name.
 Today’s Zero Energy Certification is a performance-based building certification program that is exclusively focused on operational energy use.
 The requirements of ZE 1.1 (the most current version of the program) are closely aligned with the operational energy requirements of the LBC 4.1 Energy Petal.

 For the full program requirements, please refer to the ZE 1.1 Program Manual.